1kmHQ/Book/02-the-philosophy.md

 ---

+## The Decision Test

+When facing any decision, apply this test:

+> **If a decision strengthens trust or prosperity, it is right.
+If it weakens either, it is wrong.**

+Not "does it improve metrics."
+Not "does it satisfy investors."
+Not "is it industry standard."

+Does it strengthen trust?
+Does it strengthen prosperity?

+If yes, proceed.
+If no, stop.

+This is the philosophy reduced to a decision rule.
+Use it.

+---

 ## Chapter Summary

 - **The philosophy in one sentence**: Make movement predictable for those who depend on it, and prosperous for those who provide it
 - **Why "1km"**: One kilometre is the radius of trust — we extend it, not replace it
 - **Why rural-first**: Need is greater, economics are honest, trust compounds, and rural systems scale to urban (not vice versa)
 - **Three pillars**: Provider Prosperity, Customer Trust, Systemic Fairness
+- **The temptations**: Fast scaling, subsidised growth, extraction for efficiency, centralised control — and why we resist each
 - **What we're not**: Not an aggregator, not a disruptor, not a startup seeking exit, not optimising for growth
+- **The decision test**: If it strengthens trust or prosperity, it's right.
+If it weakens either, it's wrong.
-- **The test**: Can we disappear into the background of daily life like good infrastructure should?
+- **The ultimate test**: Can we disappear into the background of daily life like good infrastructure should?

+**Philosophy gives us direction.
+But direction needs a map.
+That map is the hyperlocal economy — the subject of Chapter 3.**

 ---